 It can be helpful to let your paper rest for a while before you begin editing, if you have the time.
 You are taking a rough draft and polishing it by checking of the structure and flow of the sentences, the word choices you've made and the transitions between paragraphs and ideas.
 You are not yet correcting spelling or punctuation.
 Read the essay aloud to see if you need to vary sentence lengths more.
 Take out words used only to impress the teacher.
 Make sure that there is a smooth switch from one idea to another.

-After editing is the time to check for spelling, grammar, capitalization and punctuation mistakes.
+Your final check is for spelling, grammar, capitalization and punctuation mistakes.
 Don't rely solely on the spell-check tool in your word-processing program.
-Check your spelling by reading from the last word backwards to the beginning, so that your eyes see what you wrote, rather than what they expect to see.
+Check your spelling by reading from the last word backward to the beginning, so that your eyes see what you wrote, rather than what they expect to see.
 Make a clean copy of the paper to hand in to your teacher.
 If you are writing by hand, use blue or black ink on white paper and write only on one side of each page.
 If you are using your computer, pick a clear 12-point font, like Times New Roman or Arial.

 - Comstock/Comstock/Getty Images